Architecture

 MBR (Master Boot Record)

-IBM PC architecture, is a 512-byte sector at the beginning of a hard disk drive that
+partition sector, in IBM PC architecture, is a 512-byte sector at the beginning of a hard

-contains a sequence of commands necessary for booting an operating system.
+disk drive that contains a sequence of commands necessary for booting an operating

-master boot record.
-The MBR of a drive usually includes the drive's partition table,
+and executes the master boot record.
+The MBR of a drive usually includes the drive's

-using which it can load and run the boot record of the partition that is marked with
+partition table, using which it can load and run the boot record of the partition that is

-the active flag.
-This design allows the BIOS to load any operating system without
+marked with the active flag.
+This design allows the BIOS to load any operating system

 Partition Table